pnp/blog/content/post/how-to-use-a-custom-connector-in-power-automate.md

 -   enter something like GetSong in **Summary**
 -   enter a description
--   enter an operation ID like getssong- please note, that this ID shouldn\'t start with an upper case letter
+-   enter an operation ID like getssong- please note, that this ID shouldn't start with an upper case letter
 -   Select **import from sample**
 -   Select verb Get
 -   paste in [https://api.spotify.com/v1/me/player/currently-playing